psaikido/hugle.uk/pages/prose/Thesium/130-dreamer.md

 scene, the Cathedral seems to grow around him.

-At first he isn't sure if the Cathedral is growing larger or he is shrinking, but after a few moments he sees that there are gaps.
-Gaps between the very stones of the massive building, inbetween the flagstones of the floor, inbetween the plates of the hull of the Ship.
-As he gazes at the widening gaps in these plates he seems to travel towards it.
-He has no sensation of movement and he can still see what now seems far off, the walls of the throne room, but he now looks right into the heart of the Ship of Light.
-All its components spread out from each other as he zooms in.
+At first he isn't sure if the Cathedral is growing larger or he is shrinking, but after a few moments he sees that there are spaces opening between the very stones of the massive building, between the flagstones of the floor and between the plates of the hull of the Ship.
+As he gazes at the widening gaps in these plates he seems to travel forwards as the scene expands.
+He has no sensation of movement and he can still see the walls of the throne room but they now seems far off.
+He now looks right into the heart of the Ship of Light, all its components spread out from each other as he zooms in.
 The gears and cogs, the cables and plates, the great magnets at its centre, all get closer and closer until he sort of flies past them into what looks like an amazingly complex kaleidoscope.
-He traverses the voids between the atoms themselves and zooms even further in.
+He traverses the voids between the atoms themselves and zooms ever further in.

 Entering one such atom, he is suddenly inside a vast sphere of pulsating energy.
 He traverses layer upon layer of ever increasing force-fields and